ashleybaxter/iamashley/_posts/2016-09-23-post-launch-problems.markdown

 I haven't sent that newsletter, written that blog post, published those adverts, updated social media etc.

+### The Insurance Industry Is Hundreds of Years Old

+A lot of insurers have been around for a long time.
+They're decades old.
+They've had years to hone their processes and improve their product.

+Jack is __one month old__, yet I'm competing against insurers who have decades of experience.

+This can work _in_ my favour—the industry needs fresh thinking and ideas.
+But at the moment, with starting a company from scratch, Jack is a little lean compared to its competitors.

+How do I convince people to get onboard with a new business?

 #### These Are Good Problems To Have

+* Keeping traffic flowing post-launch
+* Finding out what's important to my customers
+* Balancing bringing in new business with binding new business
+* Getting people onboard with a new company

 It's taken me a long time to launch Jack, so I'm happy to be having these 'problems'.
 It's fun figuring this stuff out.

 I've been in business long enough to know that it never does get easy.
 Challenge accepted.